ezzatron/php-error-handler/error-handler-meta.md

 - Packages / projects / frameworks / components need a way to specify the types of error handling they support.
-- Consumers who pull in these packages as dependencies need a way to insure that they have chosen compatible packages.
+- Consumers who pull in these packages as dependencies need a way to ensure that they have chosen compatible packages.
 - Error handlers form a part of the PHP runtime environment.
 Ideally, a spec-conformant error handler should be installed before any other code is